Javihaus/ConditionalNeuralProcess/README.md

 # ConditionalNeuralProcesses
 Conditional Neural Process

 In this repo we have applied Conditional Neural Processes to time series prediction.
-This work is based on
+This work is based on the work from Amsterdam Machine Learning lab.

 # The Functional Neural Process (FNP)